sillsdev/khmer-character-specification/specification.md

 ### 5.3.
 Diacritics (signs)

 Eight diacritical signs are currently used in the present-day Khmer.
 They are Muusikatoan ( ​៉), Triisap ( ​៊), Bantoc (​់), Robat ( ​៌), Kakabat (​៎), Ahsda (​៏), Samyok Sannya (​័) and Toandakhiat (​៍).
 These play different roles in the Khmer spelling conventions.
 The following sections describe the usage of each of these.
-The following table shows the frequency of each diacritic as occurred in the headwords of the Chuon Nath Dictionary. _Usually, there is no occurrence of two diacritics in a row, except a combination of Consonant Shifter and a Samyok Sannya._ (See **[Special Treatment of Consonant Shifters](#SpecialTreatmentofConsonantShifters)**)
+The following table shows the frequency of each diacritic as occurred in the headwords of the Chuon Nath Dictionary. _Usually, there is no occurrence of two diacritics in a row, except a combination of Consonant Shifter and a Samyok Sannya.
+However, it does occur occassionally in the actual usage._ (See **[Special Treatment of Consonant Shifters](#SpecialTreatmentofConsonantShifters)**)

 <table>